 Consistency is essential to a superior marketing strategy; optimizing your editorial calendar can ensure you’re consistently releasing content.
 However, the quality of your content is just as crucial as putting it out consistently.
 Consumers are constantly flooded with images, video and other content; it can be overwhelming and, it’s not uncommon for people to ignore marketing that doesn’t create value.
 Therefore, quality before quantity can work wonders for your marketing campaigns.
-Optimize your editorial calendar to ensure you stand out from the competition by generating content that creates value for your customers.
+Optimize your editorial calendar to ensure you stand out from the competition by generating content that unique, relevant and creates value for your customers.

 5 Signs it’s Time to Revisit your Editorial Calendar:

 - You weren’t seeing traffic so you just scrapped content creation.

 - Your content is all about SEO.
 Your prospects will catch on quickly and quit visiting if you’re just writing for SEO.

 - You’re writing about the same subject and not adding new value.

 - You’re not achieving your content goals, or worse, you have no content goals and just write whatever you feel like.

 - Your online audience is declining, you’re not increasing your community and your user engagement is low.

 If any of these apply to you, read on to learn how to create valuable content for your community.